wilomgfx/express-admin/README.md

-# sailsjs-admin
+# adonisjs-admin
-A Django like automatic admin frontend for your https://sailsjs.com/ apps.
-Easily extensible to a potential full blown CMS for https://sailsjs.com/
+A Django like automatic admin frontend for your https://adonisjs.com/ apps.
+Easily extensible to a potential full blown CMS for https://adonisjs.com/